50shashwat/D_Accounting/README.md

 I made this software originally to check my accounts in real-time.
 When I pay or withdraw money with my debit card, it only shows up some days ago.
 This bothered me when I made a lot of payments in a row, so I wrote this software, which also made me practice my C# and MVVM-Pattern.
-This application is only useful if you input every banking transaction, otherwise it will not be up-to-date and pointless.
+This application is only useful if you input every banking transaction, otherwise it will not be up-to-date and so pointless.

 ### How it works & functionalities

-When opening the application, it will try to load a file called *d_accounting_data.xml*.
+When opening the application, it will try to load the settings file called *settings.xml*.
+This file contains the data file path, by default this file is called *d_accounting_data.xml* and located next to the executable.
 If it doesn't find this file, a new accounting sheet will be showed.
 Otherwhise, it will load the file if it's correct.
 This xml file must have the right structure, but the application should totally take care of this part.